mirumee/ariadne-website/website/docs/server/resolvers.md

 ---

-In Ariadne, a resolver is any Python callable that accepts two positional arguments (`obj` and `info`):
+In Ariadne, a resolver is any Python callable both asynchronous and synchronous that accepts two positional arguments (`obj` and `info`):

 ```python
 def example_resolver(obj: Any, info: GraphQLResolveInfo):